 Rather than thinking how to add support for 3D printing, let us open your mind to the possibility of extreme overhangs.

 Basically, in order to create an overhang at any angle less than vertical, your printer offsets each successive layer.
 The lower the angle gets to horizontal, or 90°, the more each successive layer is offset.
 So, for example, with a 45° angle, each successive layer is offset by 50%.
-In other words, 50% of the new layer remains in contact with the layer below, like this:
+In other words, 50% of the new layer remains in contact with the layer below.

 However, when we begin to get closer to horizontal, the amount of offset becomes more and more extreme.
 For example, with a 75° angle, each successive layer is offset by nearly 80%.
-In other words, less than 20% of each new layer remains in contact with the layer below, looking something like this:
+In other words, less than 20% of each new layer remains in contact with the layer below.

 It’s readily apparent that this type of contact is much less stable than the contact which occurred at 45°.
 Every new layer has much less surface area to bond with.
 Very often, the result is delamination of layers or sagging of the overhang and even collapse.
 So what’s to be done to prevent this from happening?
 Let’s take a look at a couple of solutions.